metaplex-foundation/docs/docs/programs/token-metadata/token-standard.md

 :::info

-The below Token Standard were introduced in Token Metadata **v1.1.0**.
+The below Token Standard was introduced in Token Metadata **v1.1.0**.

 Many tokens may still conform to the [v1.0 JSON Standard](/programs/token-metadata/changelog/v1-0).